What does "noncomedogenic" mean, and is it important?

 So far, so simple, right?
 What's not so simple is that the use of this term is not regulated by the Food and Drug Adminstration (FDA) or anyone else in the U.S. There are no specific requirements that a product has to meet in order to be labeled as noncomedogenic.

 For most cosmetics and skincare products, the word indicates that the product does not include oil.
-Your skin already produces oil on its own – sebum is the name of an oil naturally produced by our sebaceous glands – and excessive oil is one of the main contributors to blemishes and acne.
+Your skin already produces oil on its own – sebum is the name of an oil naturally produced by our sebaceous glands – and it's good for your skin.
+However, excessive oil blocking pores is one of the main contributors to blemishes and acne.

 Is it important and valuable for a skin product to not block up your pores?
 Yes, of course.